alsosprachben/mnvkd/README.md

 ## Synopsis

 ### `mnvkd` is a C service stack, comprised of:
+1. An event-based, stackless, stateful-threaded coroutine framework with message passing and I/O aggregation facilities,
-1. A soft-real-time, actor-based virtual kernel and threaded coroutine framework,
+2. A soft-real-time, actor-based virtual kernel to drive resource events for the threaded coroutines,
-2. A "Super-Server" framework and protocol suite, and
+3. A "Super-Server" framework and protocol suite, and
-3. A cloud and edge application server and runtime library.
+4. A cloud and edge application server and runtime library.

+#### (#1) `mnvkd` is an M:1, deterministic, stackless, stateful-threading library based on a novel coroutine framework:
+1. providing deterministic concurrency,
+2. within a single, small contiguous virtual memory space (micro-heap),
+3. for extremely high locality of reference,
+4. with message passing, and high-level, blocking I/O stream operations for automatically aggregating I/O operations.

-#### (#1) `mnvkd` is an M:N actor-based C alternative to Erlang and Golang:
+#### (#2) `mnvkd` is an M:N actor-based C alternative to Erlang and Golang to drive many M:1 processes:
 1. providing run-time memory safety, but
 2. without garbage collection,
 3. without locking,